 Digital technologies are making learning not only far cheaper, but more convenient.
+Especially in hospitality where there is a need for reduced scheduling, ability to deliver personalised learning and/or standardised learning to large groups of employees.

 In the United States, the Minerva Project is using digital learning platforms to deliver what they claim to be an Ivy League college education at a fraction of the cost - largely because learners work remotely, which does away with the need for 'optional extras' like libraries, lecture theatres and sporting fields.